 How We Teach

 Each small group is in its own classroom with its own teacher.
 This is great for health and safety.
-It also allows the teacher and children the chance to bond like a little family.
+It also allows the teacher and children to bond like a little family.

 Reading & Writing

-Practicing writing and reading at a young age sets a strong foundation for later learning, and that's our goal!
+Practicing writing and reading at a young age sets a strong foundation for later learning.

 Art, Music & Drama

-Through art, music, and drama, children have the opportunity to express themselves, try on new personalities, and experiment with the world in many ways.
-As they work on group activities in these realms, they also practice teamwork.
+Through art, music, and drama, Alpine's children express themselves, try on new personalities, and experiment with the world.

 We practice all kinds of life skills from putting a straw in a juice box to tying our shoes.
-We really like working on hand-eye coordination through threading, cutting, and sorting small items, since these activities help children manipulate the pencil better when they are writing.
-We also love to work on motor skills such as pouring, throwing, and pedaling, so children feel more capable in their world.
+We also work on motor skills (pouring, throwing, pedaling, etc) so children feel more capable and confident.